 Teachings of Jesus' show us the correct use of body, speech and intellect, self-knowledge, self-responsibility, and an evolving self-image of proper self-love.
 His framework teaches us about what it means to come from a place of love for others as well as ourselves.
+Standards of conduct offer a brief overview of what is expected in terms behavioral standards.

-We expect all employees to conduct themselves in a manner that reflects the highest standards of ethical conduct, and in accordance with all federal, state, local laws and regulations, and conduct as set forth in Code of Ethical Standards for the Archdiocese of Milwaukee.
-This includes avoiding real and potential conflicts of interests.
-Standards of conduct offer a brief overview of what is expected in terms of performance and behavioral standards.
+The parish/school expects all employees to conduct themselves in a manner that reflects the highest standards of conduct, and in accordance with all federal, state, local laws, and regulations, and conduct as set forth in Code of Ethical Standards for the Archdiocese of Milwaukee.
+This policy covers any conduct that occurs in the workplace or at parish/school-sponsored functions.